Ammi (Queen Anne’s Lace) Growing Guide

 Direct Sow in the Garden

-For spring sowing, plant seeds after the last frost date.
-For fall sowing, plant seeds in late fall for natural cold stratification.
+If you plan to sow seeds in spring, wait until after the last frost date and if you prefer fall sowing, plant the seeds in late fall to allow natural cold stratification over winter.

 Read more

-Sow seeds at a shallow depth of about 1/8 inch and space them approximately 12-18 inches apart.
-Keep the soil moist but not waterlogged until germination occurs.
+I prefer sowing seeds in mild spring, so I sow them at a shallow depth of about 1/8 inch and spaced them roughly 12-18 inches apart.

 Read more